Merzasphor/MWSE/docs/source/lua/type/tes3mobileCreature.rst

     Direct access to the actor's water walking effect attribute.

 `weaponDrawn`_ (`boolean`_)
-    Friendly access to the actor's flag that controls if the actor has a weapon readied.
+    Friendly access to the actor's flag that shows if the weapon model is visible.
+When readying a weapon, there is a short period of time at the start of the animation, where the weapon is not visible yet.
+This flag will only be set after this initial stage is done.
+This flag is still set with hand-to-hand even though it doesn't use a model.
+Setting this to false while a weapon is drawn will normally cause the actor to play its weapon draw animation again.

 `werewolf`_ (`boolean`_)
     Friendly access to the actor's flag that controls if the actor in werewolf form.